graalvm/graalvm-demos/polyglot-javascript-java-r/README.md

 ```

 2. Download or clone the repository and navigate into the `polyglot-javascript-java-r` directory:
 ```
 git clone https://github.com/graalvm/graalvm-demos
 cd graalvm-demos/polyglot-javascript-java-r
 ```

 3. Build the benchmark.
-You can manually execute `npm install`, but there's also a `build.sh` script included for your convenience:
+You can manually execute `npm install`, but there is also a `build.sh` script included for your convenience:
 ```
 ./build.sh
 ```

-Now you are all set to run the polyglot JavaScript, Java, R application.
+Now you are all set to run this polyglot JavaScript, Java, and R application.

 ## Running the application

 To run the application, you need to execute the `server.js` file.
 You can run it with the following command (or run the `run.sh` script):

 ```